Nic Kipke

-Nicholaus Ryan Kipke (born January 26, 1979) is an American politician.
-Since 2007, he has served as a member of the Maryland House of Delegates representing District 31.
-He previously served as the Minority Leader of the Maryland House of Delegates from 2013 to 2021.
+Nicholaus Ryan Kipke (born January 26, 1979) is an American politician who has served as a member of the Maryland House of Delegates representing the 31st district since 2007.
+A member of the Republican Party, he previously served as the minority leader of the Maryland House of Delegates from 2013 to 2021.

 Background

 Kipke was born in Baltimore to father Ken Kipke.
 He graduated from Chesapeake High School and later attended Anne Arundel Community College.

 After attending school and college, Kipke worked as a restaurant manager for FriendCo Restaurants until 2000, when he became a manufacturer representative for REPS & Associates, Inc.